On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Proof of Theorem

 Next we determine $L_n$ for any $n\geq 2$ (recall $L_1=\infty$). \begin{corollary} Let $n\geq 2$.
 Let $k$ be the smallest integer such that $V_n$ is single without any others from $\{V_1,V_2,\cdots, V_n\}$ that is between $U_k$ and some $U_j$ for $1\leq j<k$ or between $U_k$ and $0$ or between $U_k$ and $1$.
 Then $L_n=\tau_k$. \end{corollary} \begin{proof} The first $k-1$ sticks divide $(0,1)$ into $k$ subintervals.
 Individual $n$ is located with some other individuals on one of the subintervals, say $(a,b)$, where $a,b$ are distinct elements in $\{U_1, U_2,\cdots, U_{k-1}, 0,1\}$.
 The arrival of stick $k$ at $U_k$ will separate individual $n$ from others on $(a,b)$.
 This implies $L_n=\tau_k$, following a similar reasoning as in Lemma \ref{lem:tau_1}.
 Then the proof is finished. \end{proof}

 We present three more corollaries which will be used for the identification of $(R,A)$.
-The first one finds the value of $n$ such that $L_n=\tau_k$ for $k\geq 1$, generalising Lemma \ref{lem:tau_1}. \begin{corollary} For any $k\geq 1$, let $n$ be the smallest integer such that $V_n$ is the only element from $\{V_2,V_3,\cdots,V_n\}$ that is neighbor to $U_k$ and some $U_j$ for $1\leq j<k$ (i.e. $V_n$ is between $U_k,U_j$; there exists no other $U_s$ or $V_t$ between $U_k,U_j$ for $1\leq s<k, 1\leq t<n$), or neighbor to $U_k$ and $0$, or neighbor to $U_k$ and $1$.
+The first one finds the value of $n$ such that $L_n=\tau_k$ for $k\geq 1$, generalising Lemma \ref{lem:tau_1}. \begin{corollary} Let $k\geq 1$.
+Let $X$ be the closest element to $U_k$ from the left in $\{U_1,U_2,\cdots, U_{k-1},0,1\}$ and $Y$ from the right.
+Let $n$ be the smallest integer such that the interval $(X,U_k)$ contains at least one element from $\{V_1,V_2,\cdots, V_n\}$ and the same for $(U_k,Y)$.
 Then $L_n=\tau_k$. \end{corollary} \begin{proof} For $k=1$, it is a restatement of Lemma \ref{lem:tau_1}.
 For $k\geq 2$, we apply Corollary \ref{cor:key} to obtain that for such a unique $n$ we have $L_n=\tau_k$.
 Then the proof is finished. \end{proof}